Xfers/docs/source/index.md

 Returns the current pending intent of the user.
 If multiple intents are created, only the last one is returned.

-Coming soon: `transfer_info_array` is returned so you can display a list of all Xfers banks to transfer to.
+`transfer_info_array` is returned so you can display a list of all Xfers banks to transfer to.

 #### HTTPS Request